 About Us

-We have renovated this fine 8-bedroom Regency/Victorian residence and garden, and have furnished it with antiques and some fine portraits of former occupants.
+We have renovated this fine 8-bedroom Regency/Victorian residence and garden, located just outside Bradford-on-Avon, and have furnished it with period antiques and some portraits of former occupants.
 It offers our guests an ideal base for enjoying the English countryside and visiting historic homes, gardens and other attractions in Bath, Wiltshire and Somerset.

 Brief History

-The Green was later bought by international administrator and financier, Sir Vincent Caillard (1856-1930), whose father Judge Camille Caillard, nephew of a Cuban Marquis, owned neighbouring Wingfield House.
-Among several diplomatic achievements, he restructured the finances of the Ottoman Empire and raised the finance for the Aswan Dam in Egypt, before becoming director of Vickers, Son & Maxim in 1900, one of the world's largest armaments firms at the time.
+The Green was later bought by the diplomat and international financier, Sir Vincent Caillard (1856-1930), whose father Judge Camille Caillard, was the nephew of a Cuban marquis, and owned neighbouring Wingfield House.
+Among several diplomatic achievements, he restructured the finances of the Ottoman Empire and raised the finance for the first Aswan Dam in Egypt, before becoming director of Vickers, Son & Maxim in 1900, one of the world's largest armaments firms at the time.
 He secured for Vickers the rebuilding of the Turkish fleet in 1914, which ultimately led to the Ottoman Empire entering the war on the side of Germany after the UK government seized two of the ships.
 Sir Vincent’s second wife, Lady Zoe took to spiritualism and published two books of his thoughts from beyond the grave including: 'A New Conception of Love' (1934), received by means of a so-called communigraph (akin to an Ouija board).
-We encourage visitors to imagine the variety of conversations which went on among the family and their guests at The Green.
+We encourage visitors to imagine the variety of conversations which went on at the Green among the family, their guests and maybe their deceased ancestors!

 The house stayed in the family until we acquired it in 2018 from Michael Copland-Griffiths, a distinguished chiropractor whose father Lt.
 Cdr.
 Charles Copland-Griffiths planted most of the trees in our arboretum.